-- DC 5.5.11 An Athlete's failure to provide whereabouts information on or before the date required by FINA or the Athlete's failure to provide accurate whereabouts information or to update it may result in FINA elevating the Athlete to FINA's Registered Testing Pool. - DC 5.5.12 FINA may, in accordance with the International Standard for Testing and Investigations, request whereabouts information from Athletes who are not included within a Registered Testing Pool or Testing Pool.
-If it chooses to do so, an Athlete's failure to provide the requested whereabouts information on or before the date required by FINA or the Athlete's failure to provide accurate whereabouts information may result in FINA elevating the Athlete to FINA's Registered Testing Pool.
+DCArt.
+5.5.11 An Athlete's failure to provide whereabouts information on or before the date required by FINAWorld Aquatics or the Athlete's failure to provide accurate whereabouts information or to update it may result in FINAWorld Aquatics elevating the Athlete to FINA'sWorld Aquatics' Registered Testing Pool.

+DCArt.
+5.5.12 FINA World Aquatics may, in accordance with the International Standard for Testing and Investigations, request whereabouts information from Athletes who are not included within a Registered Testing Pool or Testing Pool.
+If it chooses to do so, an Athlete's failure to provide the requested whereabouts information on or before the date required by FINAWorld Aquatics or the Athlete's failure to provide accurate whereabouts information may result in FINAWorld Aquatics elevating the Athlete to FINA's World Aquatics' Registered Testing Pool.

-DC 5.6 Retirement and Return to Competition
+DCArt.
+5.6 Retirement and Return to Competition

-DC 5.6.1 If an International-Level Athlete or National-Level Athlete in FINA's Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Competitions or National Competitions until the Athlete has made himself or herself available for Testing, by giving six (6) months prior written notice to FINA and their National Anti-Doping Organisation.
+DCART.
+5.6.1 If an International-Level Athlete or National-Level Athlete in FINA'sWorld Aquatics' Registered Testing Pool retires and then wishes to return to active participation in sport, the Athlete shall not compete in International Competitions or National Competitions until the Athlete has made himself or herself available for Testing, by giving six (6) months prior written notice to FINAWorld Aquatics and their National Anti-Doping Organisation.

-WADA, in consultation with FINA and the Athlete's National Anti-Doping Organisation, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Athlete.
-This decision may be appealed under DC 13.
+WADA, in consultation with FINAWorld Aquatics and the Athlete's National Anti-Doping Organisation, may grant an exemption to the six (6) month written notice rule where the strict application of that rule would be unfair to the Athlete.
+This decision may be appealed under DCArt.
+13.